 Lisa completed her training in Counselling & Psychotherapy with PCI College, and as a Couple Counsellor with the Irish Institute for Couple Counselling.
 She has also graduated with an MSc in Bereavement Studies/Grief & Loss from Royal College of Surgeons in Ireland’s Institute of Leadership and is a trained Complicated Grief Therapist.
-She is an accredited member of the Irish Association for Counselling and Psychotherapy (IACP).
+She is an accredited as a Psychotherapist and Supervisor with the Irish Association for Counselling and Psychotherapy (IACP).

 Counselling and Psychotherapeutic Approach

 Lisa is client-focused, working collaboratively with clients whilst drawing on her training and background in Cognitive Behavioural Therapy (CBT), psychodynamic and person-centred approaches.
 Her warm empathic style provides a supportive environment so that clients can explore and uncover blocks that may be affecting their overall happiness and help them find better ways to deal with their problems.

 Although many couples/individuals do well in therapy when they begin to identify and address the issue(s), some relationships will unfortunately come to an end.
 This may be because, for example, there is not enough closeness or the bond has been eroded to the point where it has left one or both parties unmotivated to make the necessary changes to repair and re-build their relationship.
 The focus of the therapy may then move into dealing with the emotional and practical aspects of separating.
 It can be life changing and is usually accompanied by upsetting feelings (either leading up to the separation or afterwards).
 Although natural, these feelings can be very unsettling regardless of whether you were the one to leave or the one who was left behind.